Galina Blankenship

 The enclosing punctuation marks help readers bridge the gap between the structurally related parts of the sentence that come before and after the interruption.

-The most common interruptions occur between the subject and the verb (with the interrupting constructions marked in bold and the interrupted constituents being underlined):
+The most common interruptions occur between the subject and the verb (with the interrupting constructions highlighted and the interrupted constituents italicized):

 The rest, as they say, is history.